eazyliving/fyyd-api/README.md

 - **title (req when created, string)** the title to set for this collection
 - **description (opt, string)** the description for this collection
 - **slug (opt, string)** the slug to set for this collection.
 If not set while creation, the title will be slugified. *When set, but empty while modifying a collection, also a slugified title will overwrite the existing slug*.
+- **image (opt, binary)** upload an optional image for the collection.
+Use multipart/form-data ([RFC 2388](http://www.ietf.org/rfc/rfc2388.txt))

 #### Response

-While modifying a collection, this returns 204: No content

-Creating a collection returns the complete object of the new collection as in GET /collection.
+Creating and mofiying a collection returns the complete object of the collection as in GET /collection.